arthuradams/not-jeopardy/README.md

 |  See if my answer is correct | Have a reason to play the game  |
 |  See my score |  Have a way to compete with other players |

-All of the bronze user stories were imolemented.
+All of the bronze user stories were implemented.

 ### Silver
 | As a user  | I want to  |